FoxyFoxy0610/Data-Collection-System-on-Raspberry-Pi-5/README.md

 - **LiDAR:** RPI-LiDAR A1 / HOKUYO UST-05LX / RPI-LiDAR S2L
 - **IMU:** CH-100 / GY91
 - **RPI Camera (v2.1 / v3):** This section is in the folder "side view" with record and camera calibration.

+The programs in the folder "side_view" are major employed for fruit and flower detection, including:
+- **Distoration Collection** for calibratinng the wide-angle picture.
+- **Image Stitching** for establishing the array images to capture the whole tomato plants.